questionlp/api.wwdt.me_docs/content/endpoints/host.md

 ### Retrieve a host with details by slug string

-Get information and appearances for a specific show host using the host's slug string, sorted by appearance date
+Returns a host object containing their database ID, name, gender and an array of their appearances.
+Host appearances are sorted by show date.

 ```endpoint
 GET https://api.wwdt.me/v1.0/hosts/slug/{host_slug}/details